arogozhnikov/python3_with_pleasure/README.md

   ```python
   {x:z for x, (y, z) in d.items()}
   ```
-  In general, comprehensions are also much better 'translatable' between python2 and python 3.
+  In general, comprehensions are also better 'translatable' between Python 2 and 3.

 - `map`, `.values()`, `.items()` do not return lists.
   Problem with iterators are: